bobbarnes1981/Minimal-64x4-vscode/README.md

 * HoverProvider that provides opcode information
 * Autocomplete?
-* Fiagnostics to show when arguments are incorrect?
+* Diagnostics to show when arguments are incorrect?

 ## Screenshot